squashql/squashql/README.md

 ```
 ##### Context value repository

-To indicate to aitm where metrics can be found.
+Metrics can be defined once and for all in a static file.
+To indicate to aitm where such metrics can be found, use the context value `repository`.
 ```json
 ...
 "context": {